issue

 Document: MN Supreme Court decision

-This is great news.
-It means the Minnesota Supreme Court will not be reviewing the case further; the decision by the jury (and Court of Appeals) remains.
-Once again, Bell was trying to argue that there are "at least two classes of animals: those that are pets and those that are not."
+Once again, Bell was trying to argue that there were "at least two classes of animals: those that are pets and those that are not."
 Bell was arguing that the breeding dogs in the kennel were not pets and companion animals (and, instead, was suggesting the animals were livestock); hence, felony charges could not be imposed under Minnesota law.
 Both the jury and the Court of Appeals disagreed.
 Now the Minnesota Supreme Court has denied any further review of this matter.
 For further discussion of this case, please read below.

 A win for breeding dogs and their puppies